Reading My Meter

 How do I read my meter?

 Reading your meter is simple, takes just a few minutes, and can help you understand what’s using power and when.
-We provide detailed instructions on how to read your meter in our Energy Guide on pages 17 and 18. top^
+We provide detailed instructions on how to read your meter here. top^

 Why are my digital clocks blinking when I come home?

 Your clocks are blinking because of a momentary power interruption, most likely caused from a tree branch coming into contact with electrical wires.
 Sometimes, a small branch that comes in contact with a wire will clear on its own (fall to the ground for example).
 Other times, a device called a recloser is used to protect the circuit and help prevent a longer power outage. top^

 When will CMP be trimming the trees along my road?